-The objective of angioplasty is to improve blood supply to the major organs in the body to prevent necrosis of the cells and tissues due to lack of oxygen supply.
+The objective of angioplasty is to restore blood flow to the major body organs to prevent cell and tissue necrosis due to insufficient oxygen supply.
 This procedure is commonly used to treat coronary artery disease and coronary vascular disease.

 Coronary diseases can cause narrowing or blockages in the arteries that pump blood to the heart muscles.
-Angioplasty is commonly performed in the areas where atherosclerosis builds up such as the coronary arteries, renal arteries, peripheral arteries, cerebral arteries or the carotid arteries.
+Angioplasty is commonly performed in the areas where atherosclerosis builds up such as the renal arteries, coronary arteries, cerebral arteries, peripheral arteries, or the carotid arteries.

 Most Common Types of Angioplasty

 Cutting Balloon Angioplasty

 A balloon-tipped catheter is used and guided to the blockage.
 This balloon-tipped catheter is equipped with tiny blades that are activated when the balloon is inflated.
 The small blades break up the plaque and allow the balloon to compress it against the artery wall.

 After the procedure, the doctor will recommend stent placement.
 A stent is a metal mesh that is placed in the artery after the angioplasty procedure to prevent the artery from being blocked again.

 A special catheter with a tiny balloon tip is inserted through the artery to the blockage, and the balloon is inflated to extend the opening and increase blood flow to the heart.
 The balloon pushes against the plague in the wall of the artery and flattens it, expanding the artery.

 A stent or metal mesh is often placed in the artery during the procedure to keep the artery wide open after the balloon is deflated and removed.